l-Luna/PrismaticHelper/DOCUMENTATION.md

 #### `attach_camera_to_player`
 Reattaches the camera to the player after panning the camera.
 This is done automatically when a cutscene ends, and this is only needed when moving the player after panning the camera.

+#### `wait_for_ground`
+Waits for the player to touch the ground before continuing the cutscene.

+#### `hide_entities, entityType = `
+Hides all entities of a given type in the room.
+These entities are invisible, but still have collision and are interactible.
+The `entityType` parameter should be the short name of the corresponding C# class, like `Booster`, `Player`, `LockBlock`, or `Bird`.

+#### `show_next_booster`
+Reveals the first invisible booster in the room, or does nothing if no boosters have been hidden.

+#### `show_next_door`
+Reveals the first invisible door in the room, or does nothing if no doors have been hidden.
+Only Farewell's doors have a reveal animation by default, but other doors can be given one with a custom `Sprites.xml`.

 #### `player_animation, anim = idle, mode = start`
 Makes the player play the specified animation.
 See `Sprites.xml` for the available animation.
 If `mode` is `play`, the cutscene waits for the animation to end; otherwise, the animation continues while other triggers and dialog occurs.

 #### `player_inventory, inventory = Default`
 Sets the player's inventory to the specified inventory.
-Note that the player's inventory is *not* currenty set if the player skips the cutscene, and you will want to use an inventory trigger if the chosen inventory affects gameplay.
+(Note that you will need to also add `{ph_on_skip player_inventory ...}` if you want the inventory to be set on skipping the cutscene.)

 ### Parameter values